polterguy/phosphorusfive-dox/chapter-19.md

 Then it sets the CSS class for the main _"cnt"_ widget on our page.
 This occurs on line 66 in the launch.hl file.

-After that, it checks to see if the user has configured his _"sephia settings"_, and if not, it starts the configuration process, denying the user to proceed, before he has configured his SMTP/POP3/PGP account/keypair.
+After that, it checks to see if the user has configured his _"sephia settings"_, and if not, it starts the configuration process, denying the user to proceed, before he has configured his SMTP/POP3/PGP account/keypair settings.
 This is ensured by having a **[return]** invocation, returning _"early"_, unless the user has created his configuration settings for the system.

 Then finally, unless it returns early in the above step, it evaluates our _"@SEPHIA/create-display.hl"_ file.